HubertWojcik10/mlops_project/reports/README.md

 > **List all the GCP services that you made use of in your project and shortly explain what each service does?**
 >
-> Recommended answer length: 50-200 words.
->
-> Example:
-> *We used the following two services: Engine and Bucket.
-Engine is used for... and Bucket is used for...*
->
 > Answer:

 For storing our data with connection to DVC, we have used a GCP Bucket.
 For building docker images, we've used Google Artifact Registry.
 We've created various custom jobs in Vertex AI to train our model and then store it in a GCP Bucket.
 For API deployment, we've used GCP Cloud Runs.